nikhilshakohi/diary/README.md

+# Personal Diary
-Personal Diary created using
+created using

-React as front-end,
+`React` as front-end,
-Firebase as back-end,
+`Firebase` as back-end,
-Material-UI for styling.
+`Material-UI` for styling.

 Features:
-  Email and Google authentications through Firebase.
+- Email and Google authentications through Firebase,
-  Editing and deleting of content.
+- Editing and deleting of content,
-  Dark Theme and Light theme toggle.
+- Dark Theme and Light theme toggle.